Anonim-L4T5/SandBox-UASM/README.md

 When using a compiler command, an expression can be evaluated by using parentheses `()`.\
 Supported operators include `+`, `-`, `*`, `/`, `**`, `==`, `!=`, `>`, `<`, `>=`, `<=`, `||`, `&&`, `|`, `&`, `^`, and `!`.

-Prefixes can be used to retrieve macro properties in compiler command parameters or parts of a label's address:\
+Prefixes can be used to get information about macros or retrive parts of a label's address:\
-  `val:` Gets the value of the specified macro.\
   `def:` Checks if the specified macro is defined.\
   `lo:` Retrieves the low byte of the label's address.\
   `hi:` Retrieves the high byte of the label's address.

-Compiler labels can be defined as `.<label name>`, while code labels as `<label name>:`.

 The language is not case-sensitive, so e.g. `MOV R4 R7`, `mov r4 r7` and `mOv R4 R7` will be assembled into the same instruction.\
 It is also important to use only lowercase file names, in order to make it possible to include them in the project.